orkes-io/orkes-conductor-client/docs/worker/README.md

 ### Javascript Executor Task

 Execute ECMA-compliant Javascript code.
-It is useful when you need to write a script for data mapping, calculations, etc.
+It is useful when writing a script for data mapping, calculations, etc.

 ```java
  Javascript jstask = new Javascript("hello_script",